English (Cardinal) Numbers for Beginners (A1)

 Example: "The number is nought point five."
 (0.5)

-As related topics, explore Decimal Numbers and Fractions (intermediate section)!
+As related topics, explore English Decimal Numbers and Fractions in English (intermediate section)

 or